nareshbhatia/react-learning-resources/docs/coding-conventions-and-patterns.md

 export { ViewStateContextProvider, useViewStateContext };
 ```

-## React Custom Hooks
+## Custom Hooks

 React 16.8 introduced the concept of _Hooks_.
 They let you use state and other
 React features without writing a class.
 You can read more about hooks in the
 [React Docs](https://reactjs.org/docs/hooks-intro.html).

-Building your own Hooks lets you extract component logic into reusable
+Building your own hooks lets you extract component logic into reusable
 functions.

-**Example using a React Hook without any custom hook**
+**Example of using a built-in React Hook, without any custom hook**

 The component shown below uses `useEffect` to fetch top 10 movies and display
 them in a list.